sashrika15/Unsupervised_Learning_Algorithms/clustering/hierarchical/README.md

 <img src = "assets/agglomerative.png">

 ## Working

+The database used here is a blog database which contains the frequency of the words in the blogs mentioned.

 1. Calculate the proximity of individual points and consider easy of these data points to be a cluster.
 2. Merge similar clusters to form a single cluster and calculate the proximity of the new clusters.
 3. We repeat step 3 till all the clusters are merged and we get a single cluster.

 We can use dendrograms to visualize Hierarchical clustering.
-A dendrogram is a tree-like diagram that record the sequences of merges or splits.
+A dendrogram is a tree-like diagram that records the sequences of merges or splits.

 <img src = "assets/dendrogram.png">